dxos/dxos/docs/content/composer/README.md

 ## Use Cases

-* **Personal Knowledge Management**: Organize and manage personal knowledge, notes, tasks, diagrams, and other kinds of content.
+* **Knowledge Management**: Organize and manage personal knowledge, notes, tasks, diagrams, and other kinds of content.
 * **Collaborative Work**: Share and collaborate on documents, projects, and tasks.
 * **Data Integration**: Integrate and visualize data from diverse sources and formats.
 * **Custom Applications**: Build custom applications and workflows on top of Composer.